zeek/zeekctl/doc/zeekctl.rst

 *Prefixes* (string, default "local")
     Additional script prefixes for Zeek, separated by colons.
 Use this instead of @prefix.

+.. _PrivateAddressSpaceIsLocal:

+*PrivateAddressSpaceIsLocal* (bool, default 1)
+    This flag, enabled by default, controls whether Zeek should automatically consider private address space as local to your site.
+This is the zeekctl equivalent of Zeek's 'Site::private_address_space_is_local' setting.
+Setting this to 0 separates local and private address spaces, and you need to list any private address space explicitly in your 'network.cfg' for it to be considered local.

 .. _SaveTraces:

 *SaveTraces* (bool, default 0)